Fusion-Power-Plant-Framework/bluemira/documentation/source/geometry/overview.rst

 Shape operations
 ----------------
-Shape operations that modify the shape itself are implement as object functions.
+Shape operations that modify the shape itself are implemented as methods.
 For example, the following command applies a translation with the specified vector:

     .. code-block:: pycon